ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 3. In a *high priority incident* (see below), the support team will gather every 1 hour to work out if additional people/skills are needed and update any external comms.

-4. Once the incident is resolved, the support team will communicate that out and prepare for a post mortem.
+4. Once the incident is resolved, the support team will communicate that out and prepare for a postmortem.

-## How do we prioritise incidents
+## Prioritising incidents

 An incident is a system failure or degradation that has an impact on users of the cloud platform.